 The fear of losing your job for anyone is particularly frightening for anyone, even more so during a global pandemic.
-In my twenty plus years working I have lost my job a few times.
-The first which was one of my very first jobs as I was laid off due to the company restructuring.
+In my twenty-plus years working I have lost my job a few times.
+The first was one of my very first jobs as I was laid off due to the company restructuring.
 I was young right out of college and in the back of my mind knew I was young, and I would recover soon enough.

-In my mid-twenties this was a particularly difficult time as I was going through a deep depression having just lost my aunt to top it off.
+In my mid-twenties, this was a particularly difficult time as I was going through a deep depression having just lost my aunt to top it off.
 For some who read my pieces you would know that I lived in a very unhealthy home environment but unfortunately was no in a position to leave so I became a ticking time bomb of depression and despair.

-This was also a time due to my depression I job hopped extensively looking for any opportunity to bring me comfort and a away to cope, but those efforts failed.
+This was also a time due to my depression I job hopped extensively looking for any opportunity to bring me comfort and an away to cope, but those efforts failed.
 I remember during these times I would stay at a job for a week or a month and quit moving on to the next job.

 If you have lost your job due to recent events there is nothing one can say but I am sorry.
 My apologies may not bring you much comfort but to say you are not alone.
 But in these times there are many who will experience deep depression, frustration and tears over how they are going to recover.

-Unfortunately we are not in normal times, we are in times that will require great strength on your part to get you through this and hope that you have friends and loved ones to help you through these times.
+Unfortunately, we are not in normal times, we are in times that will require great strength on your part to get you through this and hope that you have friends and loved ones to help you through these times.
 To get you prepared for these times like anyone else looking for work DON’T GIVE UP!